openwebdocs/mdn-bcd-collector/docs/about.md

 ### Why not generate your own version of BCD using the collected results?

-Our tool was not built to compete against BCD. and may never be able to do so.
+Our tool was not built to compete against BCD, and it may never be able to do so:

 - `@mdn/browser-compat-data` is widely used in many projects and has many contributors/reviewers
 - There are a number of features that can't be tested automatically well (OS limitations, hardware requirements, etc.)